phpmyadmin/phpmyadmin/glossary.rst

       .. seealso:: <http://www.wikipedia.org/wiki/Hostname>

-    HTTP (HyperText Transfer Protocol)
+    HTTP
-      the primary method used to transfer or convey information on the World Wide Web.
+      HyperText Transfer Protocol is the primary method used to transfer or convey information on the World Wide Web.

       .. seealso:: <http://www.wikipedia.org/wiki/HyperText_Transfer_Protocol>